Amid Twitter battle with Trump, actress Debra Messing in town to honor Mercer Island Jewish center

 “It’s the opportunity that is pop culture,” Messing said of the show.
 “It has eyes on it.
 There’s a responsibility that you not be cavalier about the storytelling.”

 Messing is hardly cavalier about her politics.
 On Aug.
-30, she made national news by tweeting a request to The Hollywood Reporter that it publish the a list of those attending a Sept.
+30, she made national news by tweeting a request to The Hollywood Reporter that it publish a list of those attending a Sept.
 17 reelection fundraiser for President Donald Trump in Beverly Hills, California, saying “the public has a right to know.”

 Trump responded the next day, tweeting: “I have not forgotten that when it was announced that I was going to do The Apprentice, and when it then became a big hit, helping NBC’s failed lineup greatly, @DebraMessing came up to me at an Upfront & profusely thanked me, even calling me ‘Sir.’
 How times have changed!”